Interdisciplinary Program Minors

 In addition to the above programs housed in the Department of Classical Studies, we also participate in several associated interdisciplinary programs:

-- the minor in Rome Studies
+- the major in Italian Studies

 - the minor in Medieval Studies